TheMicronauts/MIDI-1.0-Messages-Demystified/README.md

 # MIDI 1.0 Messages Demystified

+I created the resources in this repository as a vade mecum that untangles the essentials of MIDI 1.0.

+My daughter found it useful when she started producing music.
+Hopefully, other musicians, aspiring instrument makers, or coders may find them just as helpful.

 The resources in this repository untangle the essentials of the MIDI 1.0 standard.

 I originally created them for my daughter, but any beginner musicians, aspiring instrument makers, or coders may find them just as helpful.